zsoltgombocz/anime-girls-with-book-api/README.md

 # anime-girls-with-book-api

-Small API that scrapes https://github.com/cat-milk/Anime-Girls-Holding-Programming-Books repository and serve it.
-It may also include filtering.
-Feel free to use it in your projects, I am not bethered setting up a DB so it will be saved locally in a JSON file.
+Small API that scrapes https://github.com/cat-milk/Anime-Girls-Holding-Programming-Books repository and serves it.

+Using the /images routes will give back the paginated data.
+When the page is not submitted it returns the first page.

+/categories route gives back all the categories with the name, link, and imageCount to show on the front end.

+The current API version is built to support my front end.